Playlist includes 8 training videos

 Any child who has had a severe choking event should see a doctor.

 If the child stops responding, lay them down, and yell for help.
 Check for breathing and begin CPR.
-After 15 compressions, open the airway and look for a foreign object.
+After 30 compressions for one provider or 15 compressions for two, open the airway and look for a foreign object.
 If visible, remove it and attempt to give a breath.
 Continue CPR until the child recovers or more advanced help arrives.